15 Hardboiled/American Crime Essentials

 The Talented Mr. Ripley Patricia Highsmith (1955) The implausible becomes plausible, the bad becomes good.
 Shocking and innovative.
 The first Ripley trilogy is essential, but Highsmith’s sentences are superb wherever you find them.
 Marijane Meaker’s candid memoir Highsmith: A Romance of the 1950’s offers a wonderful snapshot of the era.

 The Chill Ross MacDonald (1964) For a long time, MacDonald was seen as the third member of a triumvirate with Hammett and Chandler.
 However, that was a overly generous assessment.
 MacDonald’s style effortlessly draws you in, but the books end up being too similar: After an old family secret causes a modern crime, Lew Archer drives around asking hard questions of those that would rather forget.
-It’s an effective conceit the first time around, but numbing over the long haul.
+It’s an effective conceit the first time around, but numbing over the long haul, especially since the plots are convoluted in the extreme.
 (I dare anyone to successfully explain the plot of a Ross MacDonald novel five minutes after finishing the book.)
 The Chill is frequently chosen as MacDonald’s best, and I concur, the impact is undeniable.
-The first few Archers are less stylishly written but are also less predictable: The Way Some People Die stands out with rolling momentum and a great title.
+The first few Archers are less stylishly written but are also less predictable.
+The Way Some People Die stands out with rolling momentum and a great title.

 The Glitter Dome Joseph Wambaugh (1981) Profane detectives stagger through nightmares in this former real-life cop’s violent and hilarious revenge against Hollywood.

-Red Dragon Thomas Harris (1981) A rare serial killer novel that really matters.
-Indeed, I might argue that Red Dragon is the greatest example of this now-tired trope.
-The Silence of the Lambs is more famous thanks to the excellent movie, but Red Dragon is even better.
+Red Dragon Thomas Harris (1981) The Silence of the Lambs is more famous thanks to the excellent movie, but Red Dragon is even better, the definitive serial killer novel.
 Sadly, Harris could not keep his distance from his famous creation, and Hannibal is the worst kind of fan fiction.

 Always a Body to Trade K. C. Constantine (1983) Constantine is our most underrated crime author and Police Chief Mario Balzic is our most underrated series character.
 Small town politics in a Pennsylvania mining town are enlivened by frequent trips to Muscotti’s Bar and an occasional murder.
 In Always a Body to Trade, Balzic gives the incoming mayor a lesson in civics.